| Andalucia > Malaga > Fuengirola

 Fuengirola offers numerous places of interest for the visitor, apart from its 8 kilometres of beaches, which are the main tourist attractions of the city:

-Finca del Secretario (The Secretary’s land): An roman archaeological site from the 1st and 5th century situated in the local neighbourhood of Los Pacos where there’s an old fish salting factory and a thermal area.
+Finca del Secretario (The Secretary’s land): Roman archaeological site from the 1st and 5th century situated in the local neighbourhood of Los Pacos where there’s an old fish salting factory and a thermal area.

 Thermal baths of Torreblanca: Very well preserved.